Elham-Bagheri1/image_memorability/README.md

-# Unsupervised Modeling of Image Memorability with Autoencoders and Explainable AI
+# Unsupervised Representation Learning for Understanding and Predicting Image Memorability through Autoencoders and Explainable AI

 This repository contains scripts for the official implementation of the paper: